Freedom of Information operations

 The State Library of Western Australia holds an extensive collection of information relating to the Department of the Premier and Cabinet on their website https://www.slwa.wa.gov.au

 Internal manuals can take the form of an instruction or operations manual, handbook or guidelines for managing or working the Department’s various internal systems.

 Each division has internal manuals in one or more of the forms described which are used in connection with the performance of their business functions.
 The primary purpose is to provide advice to Departmental officers in the exercise of their duties and to be an ongoing guide which is reviewed and updated, as required.

-If you wish to obtain any additional information in relation to the Department’s Internal Manuals contact the FOI Manager, details above.
+If you wish to obtain any additional information in relation to the Department’s internal manuals, contact the FOI Manager via the details above.

 Public participation in the formulation of policy and performance of agency functions

 The Department’s primary mission lies in the provision of services to the Premier and Cabinet.
 The avenues for public participation in the formulation of the agency’s policy making and performance are limited and depend largely upon the nature of the particular portfolios held by the Premier of the day.

 How to apply to amend your personal information

 You can apply to the Manager, FOI, for correction or amendment of any documents containing your personal information.